 The execution of a GA typically begins by randomly sampling with replacement from Al. The resulting collection is the initial population, denoted by P(0).
 In general, a population is a collection of individuals, where, and populations are treated as n-tuples of individuals.
 The number of individuals (μ) is defined as the population size.

-The work of Merkle and Lamont (Lamont, 1997) defines the termination criteria and the other evolutionary operators (Eos) in more detail.
+The work of Lamont and Merkle (Lamont, 1997) defines the termination criteria and the other evolutionary operators (EOs) in more detail.

 Since H is a nonempty set,, and, the fitness scaling function can be defined as and a related fitness function as.
 In this definition it is understood that the objective function f is determined by the application, while the specification of the decoding function c and the fitness scaling function Ts are design issues.